Crypto License in Cyprus

 As briefly noted above, in contrast to other countries in Europe, Cyprus has low corporate income tax rates.
 Crypto currencies are recognized by local authorities as a taxable asset, subjecting CASPs to standard corporate tax rates.
 Currently income from trading cryptocurrencies is taxed at a rate of 12.5%.
 Income received from cryptocurrency trading can be reduced by expenses that are incurred for the production of such income.

-Regulated United Europe is a team of experts who will help you open a company and obtain a cryptocurrency licence in Cyprus.
+Regulated United Europe is a team of experts who will help you open a company and obtain a cryptocurrency license in Cyprus.
 We provide legal guidance and ensure strong preparation for business and licensing applications, working hand in hand with our clients to help them navigate the administrative side of their business with confidence.